If you sweat excessively from your head and face, in particular, you may have a condition known as craniofacial hyperhidrosis.

 While hyperhidrosis can occur in any part of the body, there are a large number of sweat glands in the face and scalp.
 So, if you are prone to excessive sweating, it may be more noticeable in those areas.

-One study found that 30 to 50 percent of people who experience this type of sweating have a family history of it.
+One study found that of people who experience this type of sweating have a family history of it.

 If you find that your face is frequently dripping with sweat, it’s a good idea to make an appointment with your doctor.
 They can help determine if your sweating is actually due to a medical condition, which could be serious.